 DCME has a Remuneration Committee ("the Committee"), the authority of which is delegated by the Board, to oversee the design and implementation of remuneration policies and practices within DCME in accordance with regulatory requirements, and to ensure that they are subject to periodic review.
-The development and review of remuneration policies and practices are supported by the business, primarily from the People & Culture Division, but also from its Control Functions, which the firm considers to be Risk Management, Compliance, and Internal Audit.
-The Committee is chaired by an INED, and the rest of the Committee is comprised of non-executive directors, both independent and those representing DCME's shareholder, Daiwa Securities Group ("GNED").
-Senior executives, such as the Chief People Officer ("CPO") and CRCO will also be asked to attend committee meetings from time to time.
+The development and review of remuneration policies and practices are supported by the business, primarily from the People & Culture Division, but also from its Control Functions, which the Firm considers to be Risk Management, Compliance, and Internal Audit.
+The Committee is chaired by an Independent, Non-Executive Director ("INED"), and the rest of the Committee is comprised of independent non-executive directors, and group non-executive directors ("GNED"), who represent DCME's shareholder, Daiwa Securities Group Incorporated ("DSGI", "the Parent").
+Senior executives, such as the Chief People Officer ("CPO") and Chief Risk & Compliance Officer ("CRCO") will also be asked to attend committee meetings from time to time.
 The Committee is prescribed to meet a minimum of four times a year, as per its Terms of Reference.
-The Committee holds ultimate authority over matters related to remuneration and is also empowered to seek external counsel to support the development and review of the firm's remuneration policies and practices.
+The Committee holds ultimate authority over matters related to remuneration and is also empowered to seek external counsel to support the development and review of the Firm's remuneration policies and practices.